 Schemes like UTI Retirement Benefit Pension Fund and HDFC Retirement Savings Fund invest in equity and debt to build a retirement corpus.
 These offer market-linked returns but don’t guarantee a fixed pension amount.

-Comparison of Best Pension Plans in India 2026
+Best Pension Plans India 2026: Detailed Comparison

 | Plan | Type | Min Investment | Expected Returns | Tax Benefit | Lock-in |